Ardelyx (NASDAQ:ARDX) PT Lowered to $1.00

-Ardelyx (NASDAQ:ARDX – Get Rating) had its price target dropped by research analysts at Wedbush from $2.00 to $1.00 in a research note issued to investors on Tuesday, The Fly reports.
-Wedbush’s price objective would suggest a potential upside of 17.65% from the company’s current price.

-A number of other research analysts also recently issued reports on the company.
-Citigroup upped their price objective on Ardelyx from $7.00 to $13.00 and gave the company a “buy” rating in a research note on Tuesday, November 30th.
-LADENBURG THALM/SH SH upgraded Ardelyx from a “neutral” rating to a “buy” rating and set a $6.00 price objective for the company in a research note on Wednesday, December 1st.
-Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $6.24.
+A number of other research analysts also recently issued reports on the stock.
+Citigroup lifted their price target on shares of Ardelyx from $7.00 to $13.00 and gave the stock a buy rating in a research note on Tuesday, November 30th.
+LADENBURG THALM/SH SH upgraded shares of Ardelyx from a neutral rating to a buy rating and set a $6.00 price target for the company in a research note on Wednesday, December 1st.
+Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat, Ardelyx presently has an average rating of Buy and an average price target of $6.24.

-In related news, major shareholder Scott D. Sandell sold 1,000,735 shares of the stock in a transaction dated Tuesday, December 14th.
-The stock was sold at an average price of $1.24, for a total transaction of $1,240,911.40.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, major shareholder Scott D. Sandell sold 669,483 shares of the stock in a transaction dated Thursday, December 9th.
-The stock was sold at an average price of $1.51, for a total value of $1,010,919.33.
+In other news, major shareholder Scott D. Sandell sold 669,483 shares of Ardelyx stock in a transaction on Thursday, December 9th.
+The shares were sold at an average price of $1.51, for a total value of $1,010,919.33.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, major shareholder Scott D. Sandell sold 1,000,735 shares of Ardelyx stock in a transaction on Tuesday, December 14th.
+The shares were sold at an average price of $1.24, for a total transaction of $1,240,911.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,678,199 shares of company stock valued at $2,257,178 in the last quarter.
-5.95% of the stock is owned by corporate insiders.
+Insiders have sold a total of 1,678,199 shares of company stock valued at $2,257,178 in the last 90 days.
+Insiders own 5.95% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in ARDX.
-State Street Corp raised its holdings in shares of Ardelyx by 66.8% in the 2nd quarter.
-State Street Corp now owns 6,280,797 shares of the biopharmaceutical company’s stock valued at $47,608,000 after acquiring an additional 2,515,575 shares in the last quarter.
-AIGH Capital Management LLC purchased a new stake in shares of Ardelyx in the 4th quarter valued at about $2,642,000.
-Morgan Stanley raised its holdings in shares of Ardelyx by 1,054.5% in the 3rd quarter.
-Morgan Stanley now owns 2,280,023 shares of the biopharmaceutical company’s stock valued at $3,009,000 after acquiring an additional 2,082,527 shares in the last quarter.
-Renaissance Technologies LLC purchased a new stake in shares of Ardelyx in the 4th quarter valued at about $2,244,000.
-Finally, Two Sigma Investments LP raised its holdings in shares of Ardelyx by 966.3% in the 3rd quarter.
-Two Sigma Investments LP now owns 850,970 shares of the biopharmaceutical company’s stock valued at $1,123,000 after acquiring an additional 771,162 shares in the last quarter.
-42.22% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+Orchard Capital Managment LLC increased its stake in Ardelyx by 37.6% in the 2nd quarter.
+Orchard Capital Managment LLC now owns 1,274,280 shares of the biopharmaceutical company’s stock valued at $9,659,000 after buying an additional 347,940 shares during the period.
+Millennium Management LLC increased its stake in Ardelyx by 49.0% in the 2nd quarter.
+Millennium Management LLC now owns 1,052,264 shares of the biopharmaceutical company’s stock valued at $7,976,000 after buying an additional 346,091 shares during the period.
+Centiva Capital LP acquired a new position in Ardelyx in the 3rd quarter valued at $38,000.
+Point72 Hong Kong Ltd acquired a new position in Ardelyx in the 3rd quarter valued at $61,000.
+Finally, Parametric Portfolio Associates LLC increased its stake in Ardelyx by 38.2% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 71,881 shares of the biopharmaceutical company’s stock valued at $545,000 after buying an additional 19,883 shares during the period.
+42.22% of the stock is currently owned by institutional investors and hedge funds.

 About Ardelyx (Get Rating)